Paula Badosa pics and videos

 At the US Open, Badosa reached the second Grand Slam quarterfinal of her career and the first at this major with wins over Viktorija Golubic,[188] Taylor Townsend,[189] qualifier Elena-Gabriela Ruse in a match that went to a deciding set tiebreak[190] and Wang Yafan in straight sets in the round of 16.[191]
 She lost in the last eight to Emma Navarro.[192]
 As a result, she returned to the top 20 in the rankings.

-At the China Open, she reached her second straight WTA 1000 semifinal with wins over Viktoriya Tomova;[193] qualifier Rebecca Šramková, who was in a 9-match winning streak and had won 13 of her last 14 matches;[194] world No. 3 and US Open finalist Jessica Pegula[195] and local wildcard Zhang Shuai, who was on a 24-match losing streak prior to the tournament.[196]
+At the China Open, she reached her second straight WTA 1000 semifinal with wins over Viktoriya Tomova;[193] qualifier Rebecca Šramková, who was in a 9-match winning streak and had won 13 of her last 14 matches;[194] world No. 3 and US Open finalist, Jessica Pegula[195] and local wildcard Zhang Shuai, who was on a 24-match losing streak prior to the tournament.[196]
 She lost to eventual champion Coco Gauff.[197]
 Her fourth round win over Pegula was her 12th top 10 win, her first since defeating Ons Jabeur at the 2023 Italian Open and her third bagel against a top 10 player.
 With this result she came back to the top 15 in the rankings for the first time since January 2023.

 Badosa is an aggressive baseliner, whose game is centred around her powerful serve and groundstrokes.
 Badosa has described her serve as her favourite shot, with her serve being a major weapon.
 Her first serve has been recorded as high as 122 mph (196 km/h), allowing her to serve multiple aces in any given match, and to dictate play from the first stroke.
 Due to her effective first serve, she typically wins a high percentage of first serve points.
 She also possesses effective and reliable kick and slice serves that she deploys as second serves, preventing opponents from scoring free points off her second serve; she is also proficient at defending her second serve.
 When Badosa is nervous, however, she takes risks on her second serve, occasionally leading to a relatively high double fault count.